SegaraRai/vite-plugin-modular-tailwindcss/README.md

 Here, `inject` means injecting CSS into the document instead of inlining it, and `shallow` means not tracing dependencies.
 Since HTML usually loads the main script, not specifying `shallow` may unintentionally generate and inject TailwindCSS for the whole project.

+## Handling Circular Dependencies

+While it's best to avoid circular dependencies, this plugin does support them.
+If the module importing `#tailwindcss` or `#tailwindcss/inject` has no circular dependencies in its recursive dependencies, everything will work fine.

+If circular dependencies do exist, the necessary action depends on the layer mode you're using:

+- **Global or Hoisted Mode**: Dependencies are resolved at build time, so no action is needed.
+- **Module Mode**: Dependencies are resolved at runtime, which may lead to a `ReferenceError`.

+Even one layer in `module` mode (which is the default configuration) can cause this issue.
+To address circular dependency issues in module mode, set the `allowCircularModules` option to `true`.
+This will wrap the export in a function, delaying the CSS combining.
+Be aware that enabling this option slightly increases bundle size and may impact performance.

 ## Development Precautions